igormukhin/jooqgenie-gradle-plugin/README.md

 ## How it works

+It starts a separate JVM process which:

-* Starts a Postgres database container.
+* Starts a Postgres database container (uses Testcontainers).
 * Runs Flyway migrations to initialize the database schema.
 * Generates jOOQ Java classes from the database schema using the jOOQ code generator.
 * Cleans up the database container after the code generation is complete.